Gold240sx/XataNextPayloadAppRouter/README.md

 ## Tech Stack:

--   Next JS
+-   Next JS 14 (App Router) (Framework - Frontend)
--   Xata DB
+-   Xata DB (Database)
--   Typescript
+-   Typescript (Language)
--   Vercel
+-   Vercel (Deployment + Hosting)
--   Payload CMS
+-   Payload CMS (Headless CMS)
--   Tailwind CSS
+-   Tailwind CSS (Styling)
+-   Sass CSS (Styling)
--   Tailwind UI
+-   Tailwind UI (Component Library)
--   Flowbite Pro
+-   Flowbite Pro (Component Library)
--   Sass CSS
+-   ShadCn (Component Library)
--   React-Email
+-   React-Email (Emails)
--   Resend
+-   Resend (Emails server)
+-   Upstash (Redis Rate limiting)
--   UploadThing
+-   UploadThing (File Uploads)
--   GSAP Pro
+-   GSAP Pro (Animations)
--   Axios
+-   Axios (HTTP Requests)
--   Apex Charts
+-   Apex Charts (Charts)
+-   Nivo (Charts)

 The project uses the following structure strategies:

 -   Barrel FIles for dependencies.
 -   Seperation between front-end and back-end

+(changed my mind about this as the types and functions being imported caused some imports to be directly imported to components, while some still were imported by the barrel file.
+There was an additional issue as every change to the ui of components that utilized imports from the barrel file, required a full page reload taking 3-5seconds, and massively increasing development time).

 ### For original installation instructions see DEVreadme.md